 The notations (S) and (ϕ) denote the saturation and porosity values of the wetting and nonwetting phase.
-Expanding the time derivative terms of the continuity equations illustrated by Eq.
+The term (α) is a geometric factor function.
+This function is added in order to be able to use the same equation for any number of dimensions (Peaceman, 1977).
+Expanding the time derivative terms of the continuity equations illustrated by Eqs.
 37 produces: